LANSING (WXYZ) -

 Pleas from people like Schrock didn't convince Lansing lawmakers to add funding during this week's budget negotiations.
 Their scheduled summer recess begins today, and they will leave the Capitol without providing any additional funding to help kids like Denny.
 It’s a decision that some, like Senator Roger Kahn, aren’t eager to discuss.
-He refused to be interviewed for nearly a week, then ducked out a back elevator on Tuesday just to avoid questions.
+He refused to be interviewed for nearly a week, then ducked out a back elevator on Tuesday just

 When approached Tuesday by 7 Action News in Lansing on the senate floor, Kahn literally fled from our camera.

 "I’m being harassed by this gentlemen," Kahn told a senate security guard, before escaping to his office.